 The final Cybis unicorn sculpture was another nonlimited edition by Susan Eaton.
 Lord Bentley, introduced in 1987 at $495, is described by Cybis as being the “companion to Sir Bailey” which was the only other nonlimited unicorn.
 In 1993 Lord Bentley was $595 and was also offered as a pair with his friend Sir Bailey ($475) for $1075; the offer was discontinued thereafter.
 He is 6.5” tall.
 By the way, Lord Bentley has a secret; read The Cybis Horses to find out what it is!

-Cybis created only three pegasus sculptures, and all of them were limited editions.
+Cybis created only three post-1940s Pegasus sculptures, and all of them were limited editions.

-Like their first unicorn, the first Cybis winged horse was named simply Pegasus and was also by Lynn Brown.
-Introduced in 1970 and completed in 1976, he was priced at $1450 throughout.
+Sculpted by Lynn Brown, introduced in 1970 and completed in 1976, Pegasus was priced at $1450 throughout.
 He is slightly smaller than the unicorn, at 13.5” high.
 According to a mid-1970s article in a Louisville newspaper, this piece was originally commissioned by the Pegasus Parade committee as one of the awards presented for the best floats.